 2 tsp ground cumin

-2. Rinse both slabs of baby back ribs and dry well with paper towels.
+Rinse both slabs of baby back ribs and dry well with paper towels.
 With the help of a small knife and dry paper towels, peel off the membrane that is attached to the back of the ribs.
-If you want you can also cut each slab into 3-4 portions or keep them as is.
+If you want you can also cut each slab into 3-4 portions.

-4. Take the ribs out of the fridge and let them sit at room temperature for about 20 minutes and bake them at 300ºF (150ºC) for 2 hours.
+Take the ribs out of the fridge and let them sit at room temperature for about 20 minutes and then bake them in a pre-heated over at 300ºF (150ºC) for 2 hours.

-5. Pre-heat grill at medium high heat for about 7*8 minutes and take the ribs out of the oven.
-Oil the grill once it’s hot by soaking a paper towel with vegetable, corn or canola oil and then brushing it over it.
+Pre-heat grill on medium high heat for about 7-8 minutes and then take the ribs out of the oven.
+Once it's hot oil the grill by brushing it with a paper towel soaked in vegetable, corn or canola oil.

-8. Transfer the ribs to a cutting board and cut into portions if you had not done so already.
+Transfer the ribs to a cutting board and cut into portions.
 Serve immediately with the remaining bbq sauce.